 Bloom Time: Summer

-Echinocactus grusonii is a cactus with a single, slow-growing, globe-shaped stem that became elongated (barrel-shaped) in maturity.
-It grows up to 3 feet (90 cm) tall with an equal width.
+Echinocactus grusonii is a cactus with a solitary globe-shaped stem that became elongated (barrel-shaped) in maturity.
+It slowly grows up to 3 feet (90 cm) tall and is nearly equal in diameter.
 The cultivated plants usually grow to around 12 inches (30 cm) tall.
 The stem is pale green and heavily ribbed with numerous areoles sprouting radial yellow spines.
 Flowers are yellow, up to 2 inches (5 cm) in diameter, and appear in summer around the crown of the plant, but only after twenty years or so.

 How to Grow and Care

-Overall, these are very attractive cacti for dish gardens or indoor display.
+Overall, these are very attractive cacti for dish gardens or indoor displays.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 It's critical, however, to never let these cactus be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
 Echinocactus are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 You can sow Golden Barrel Cactus seeds outdoors in warm climates, but sowing them indoors is easier and will result in a higher germination rate.
 Expect the seeds to germinate in one to two months.